Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 When it comes to wholesome and scrumptious snacks, palak (spinach) rolls are at the top of my list.
 Not only are they nutritious and easy to make, but they're also scrumptious.
 They are crunchy on the outside and juicy on the inside.

 These rolls are made with spinach, a spiced chickpea flour batter, and a spicy filling made of potatoes, spices, and paneer.
 The fresh ginger and garlic impart a lovely flavor, as well.
 Since they're so easy to make, they're very popular as anytime snacks and party appetizers.
-They are rich in protein, fiber, and vitamins, as well as being low in carbohydrates and fat.
+They are rich in protein, fiber, and vitamins, whereas they are low in carbohydrates and fat.

 Serve these rolls hot with tomato sauce.
 Enjoy!